 The hardware would be simple, but it would require software that’s much more complex than anything I’ve done here before.

-Today’s project is a temperature monitor built using a DHT22 sensor and an RGB LED as output.
 I didn’t have the motivation to fine-tune the intervals or calibrate the sensor data, so the output isn’t particularly impressive.
 I also only had two 330Ω resistors on hand to drive the LED, so I was limited to the red-green range (with yellow in between).

 My project today is just a little experiment on state processing.
 Just a green LED with a button that cycles it’s levels from 0 to 3.